Charles X of France: Domestic policies

 Charles got closer to the population by the trip he made to the north of France in September 1827, then to the east of France in September 1828.
 He was accompanied by his eldest son and heir-apparent, the Duke of Angoulême, now Dauphin of France.
 In his first act as king, Charles attempted to bring comity to the House of Bourbon by granting the style of Royal Highness to his cousins of the House of Orléans, a title denied by Louis XVIII because of the former Duke of Orléans' vote for the death of Louis XVI.

 Charles gave his prime minister, Villèlle lists of laws to be ratified in each parliament.
 In April 1825, the government approved legislation originally proposed by Louis XVIII to pay an indemnity (the biens nationaux) to nobles whose estates had been confiscated during the Revolution.
 The law gave approximately 988 million francs worth of government bonds to those who had lost their lands, in exchange for their renunciation of their ownership.
 In the same month, the Anti-Sacrilege Act was passed.
 Charles's government attempted to re-establish male-only primogeniture for families paying over 300 francs in tax, but this was voted down in the Chamber of Deputies.

 Charles's unpopularity in the mostly-liberal minded urban Paris became apparent in April 1827, when chaos ensued during the king's review of the National Guard in Paris after several guardsmen chanted "down with Villèle!" and "down with the Jesuits!".
 In retaliation, the National Guard was disbanded but, as its members were not disarmed, it remained a potential threat.
 After losing his parliamentary majority in a general election in November 1827, Charles dismissed Prime Minister Villèle on 5 January 1828 and appointed Jean-Baptise de Martignac, a man the king disliked and thought of only as provisional.
 On 5 August 1829, Charles dismissed Martignac and appointed Jules de Polignac, who, however, lost his majority in parliament at the end of August, when the Chateaubriand faction defected.
 Regardless, Polignac retained power and refused to recall the Chambers until March 1830.

 Conquest of Algeria

-On 31 January 1830, the Polignac government decided to send a military expedition to Algeria to end the threat of Algerian pirates to Mediterranean trade, hoping also to increase his government's popularity through a military victory.
+On 31 January 1830, the Polignac government decided to send a military expedition, led by Louis-Auguste-Victor, Count de Ghaisnes de Bourmont to Algeria to end the threat of Algerian pirates to Mediterranean trade, hoping also to increase his government's popularity through a military victory.
 The pretext for the war was an outrage by the Viceroy of Algeria, who had struck the French consul with the handle of his fly swat in a rage over French failure to pay debts from Napoleon's invasion of Egypt.
 French troops occupied Algiers on 5 July.